 by Bibianna Purgina, MD FRCPC

 A pathologist typically diagnoses osteosarcoma after examining a small tissue sample that has been removed in a procedure called a biopsy.
-Under the microscope, osteosarcoma looks like thin or thick strands of osteoid (immature bone) mixed with cancer cells (see picture below).
+Under the microscope, osteosarcoma looks like thin or thick strands of immature bone called osteoid mixed with cancer cells.

-After the diagnosis, a patient is often treated first with chemotherapy and then with surgery.
+After the diagnosis, most patients are treated first with chemotherapy and then with surgery.
 During surgery, the tumour is removed completely as a resection.
-The resection specimen (removed tumour) is sent to a laboratory.
-Your pathologist will examine the tumour and give your surgeon and oncologist (cancer doctor) important information that will affect your treatment.
+The resection specimen (removed tumour) is sent to a pathologist for examination.
+Your pathologist will examine the tumour under the microscope and give your surgeon and oncologist important information that will help guide your treatment.

 Histologic types of osteosarcoma include:

 Some larger osteosarcomas may break through the bone and grow into the surrounding tissue including muscle, tendons, or the joint space.
-If this has occurred, you may see extraosseous extension in your report.
+If this has occurred, you may see a description of extraosseous extension in your report.

 Some bones are made up of multiple parts.
 If the osteosarcoma has grown from one part of a bone into another, your report will describe the tumour as invading adjacent bones.
 This is particularly important for tumours in the spine or pelvis because both of these bones are made up of multiple parts.

-Why is this important?
 Tumour extension is used to determine the tumour stage (see Pathologic stage below).
-Tumours that grow outside of the bone (extraosseous extension) or between multiple bones are associated with worse prognosis.
+Tumours that grow outside of the bone (extraosseous extension) or between multiple bones are associated with a worse prognosis.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves send information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion means that cancer cells were seen attached to a nerve.

-Why is this important?
-Perineural invasion is important because it is associated with a higher risk that the tumour will come back in the same area of the body (local recurrence) after treatment.
+Perineural invasion is important because it is associated with a higher risk that the tumour will come back in the same area of the body after treatment.
 However, perineural invasion is very rarely seen in osteosarcoma.

-A margin is the normal tissue that a surgeon cuts in order to remove the bone (or part of the bone) and the tumor from the body.
+A margin is the normal tissue that a surgeon cuts in order to remove the bone (or part of the bone) and the tumour from the body.
 There are different types of margins and the margins described in your report will depend on the type of surgery performed to remove the tumour.

 For bone cancers such as osteosarcoma, the primary tumour (pT) stage depends on where the tumour was located in your body.

-If your osteosarcoma was located in your appendicular skeleton (the bones of your arms, legs, shoulder, trunk, skull, or face), it is given a tumour stage of 1, 2 or 3 based on the size of the tumour and whether the tumour was seen in multiple parts of the bone.
+If the tumour was located in your appendicular skeleton (the bones of your arms, legs, shoulder, trunk, skull, or face), it is given a tumour stage of 1, 2 or 3 based on the size of the tumour and whether the tumour was seen in multiple parts of the bone.

-If your osteosarcoma was located in your spine, it is given a tumour stage of 1, 2, 3, or 4 based on how far the tumour has grown.
+If the tumour was located in your spine, it is given a tumour stage of 1, 2, 3, or 4 based on how far the tumour has grown.

-If your osteosarcoma was located in your pelvis, it is given a tumour stage of 1, 2, 3, or 4 based on the size of the tumour and how far it has grown.
+If the tumour was located in your pelvis, it is given a tumour stage of 1, 2, 3, or 4 based on the size of the tumour and how far it has grown.